Happy Fathers’ Day.

 What about the warm fuzzy feelings the Magi experienced when they gathered around the baby?

-What about the love poured out on the cross?
-What about Jesus dying in our place?
+What about the love poured out on the cross and Jesus dying in our place?

-What about the power of the Holy Spirit, of the fruit of love and joy and peace?
+What about the power of the Holy Spirit, of the fruit of love, joy and peace?

 Where is the Good News in all of this?